jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-expression-guide.md

 Many of the functions in AdapTable are powered by an `Expression`.

-This is essentially a very powerful multi-column query that will evaluate on a row by row basis whether that row 'passes'.
+This is essentially a powerful multi-column query that evaluates on a row by row basis whether that row 'passes'.

 ## Terminology

-An **Expression** is essentially an instruction that tells AdapTable to find data that matches specific search criteria.
+Strictly speakng an **Expression** is an instruction that tells AdapTable to find data that matches specific search criteria.

 An Expression contains one or more **Conditions**: a condition is a set of rules that apply to a single Column.